Skip to content

 1. Validates the token against the Ratatouille Core

-2. Retrieves the Keylime registrar/verifier addresses and policy group assignment
+2. Retrieves the Keylime registrar/verifier hostnames and policy group assignment

 3. Runs the bundled install script (requires sudo)